Top 8 Ways to Improve Email Deliverability

 1. Start small

-2. Scrub your contact list regularly
+2. Clean your contact list regularly

-4. Don’t fall for spam traps
+4. Avoid spam traps

-5. Choose your “from” name carefully
+5. Choose your “From” name carefully

-6. Double your opt-ins
+6. Use double opt-ins

-8. Explore feedback loops and blacklists just in case
+8. Check feedback loops and blacklists

 Thank you!